cert-manager/website/content/en/docs/concepts/issuer.md

 ---

-`Issuers`, and `ClusterIssuers`, are Kubernetes resources to represent certificate CA issuers that are able to preset signed certificates by honouring certificate signing requests.
-All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honour the request.
+`Issuers`, and `ClusterIssuers`, are Kubernetes resources to represent certificate CA issuers that are able to preset signed certificates by honoring certificate signing requests.
+All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.

 An example of an Issuer type is CA. A simple CA `Issuer` is as follows: